benjaminaschultz/base16-ipython-matplotlibrc/README.md

 An ipython extension to load custom matplotlibrcs to accompany Nikhil Sonnad's [style sheets][0] for [IPython Notebook][1], using Chris Kempson's [Base16][2] color scheme generator

+*There is a bug in ipython2.0 that results in the figure backgrounds always being white, I'm tracking this down*

 ## Screenshots

 ####Eighties Dark with Eighties Dark notebook